Africana Studies

 Fall, Spring, Variable

-ENG 308im Seminar: One Big Book-Ralph Ellison's Invisible Man from Jim Crow to Black Lives Matter (4 Credits)
+ENG 308im Seminar: Topics-One Big Book-Ralph Ellison's Invisible Man from Jim Crow to Black Lives Matter (4 Credits)

 Ralph Ellison’s groundbreaking Invisible Man (1952) occupies a central position for thinking about America and the American novel.
-In this seminar, we will trace Ellison’s influence as a writer and public intellectual, from Jim Crow to Black Lives Matter.
-We will begin by identifying Invisible Man’s central themes, metaphors, and narrative strategies in the context of the historical moment in which it appeared.
-We will then look at moments in which Ellison’s novel—and his most important essays—have come to mediate major postwar debates about race, integration, democracy, and art.
-We will conclude by reading Percival Everett’s Erasure (2001), a contemporary re-writing of Invisible Man. {L}
+This seminar traces Ellison’s influence as a writer and public intellectual, from Jim Crow to Black Lives Matter.
+The class begins by identifying Invisible Man’s central themes, metaphors and narrative strategies in the context of the historical moment in which it appeared.
+The class then looks at moments in which Ellison’s novel—and his most important essays—have come to mediate major postwar debates about race, integration, democracy and art.
+The course concludes by reading Percival Everett’s Erasure (2001), a contemporary re-writing of Invisible Man.
+Restrictions: Juniors and seniors only.
+Enrollment limited to 12.
+Instructor permission required. {L}

 Fall, Spring, Variable